jan-casas/vsc-compute-dash/README.md

 ### Rhino Compute

 This service provides a cloud-based, `stateless REST API` for performing geometry calculations on various objects like points, curves, surfaces, meshes, and solids.
-It offers extensive access to over 2400 RhinoCommon API calls, including unique functions like closest point and intersection calculations.
 The solution supports integration with Rhino/Grasshopper plugins and allows serialization of operations through `Grasshopper or Python scripts`.

-Additionally, client libraries are available for use in standalone applications built in C# (.NET), Python, and JavaScript.
+> [!IMPORTANT]
+> The definition of the geometrical logic of the systems allow us not just place a block of equal
+> characteristics in the same position but to generate the informate system based on the
+> input geometrical constraints.

 The script hosted in
 the [compute.rhino3d.appserver](https://github.com/mcneel/compute.rhino3d.appserver) repository has